 Are Pistachios Good For Dogs?

-There are some nutrients in pistachios that dogs do require:
+What about pistachios and dogs?
+Do they get along?
+Are pistachios good for dogs?
+Well, there are some nutrients in pistachios that dogs do require:

 - Thiamine is important for brain function and proper growth in dogs.

 - Manganese helps to extract and digest protein and carbohydrates.

 - Vitamin K helps the blood to clot.

 - Vitamin B6 helps the synthesis of protein and the absorption of protein and fat.

 Pistachios are protein-rich and offer a good portion of dietary fiber.
 They are high in fat, but the bulk of the fat content is unsaturated fat, which can have some health benefits in moderation.
 So, yes, there are potentially useful nutrients for dogs in pistachios.
 However, they can also acquire these nutrients from well-balanced dog foods and other foods.

 So, can dogs have pistachios?
 In short, a few shelled pistachios are an okay snack for otherwise healthy dogs.
 But there are better, lower fat sources of these nutrients for your pet.

 We know dogs can eat pistachios.
 Pistachios are not toxic to dogs.
 And dogs do not typically have allergies to pistachios.
 So, if you are worried — “My dog ate a pistachio!” — you can be assured that in small quantities pistachios are safe for dogs.